-I started my blog about 3 years ago, different aim, different topic, different stage of my life, different setting.
+I started my blog about 5 years ago, with different aims, different topics, a different stage of my life, and different settings.
 I was in the middle of my PhD completely isolated and disconnected from my circle of people and I didn’t fit the idea of what an academic is supposed to do, look like or behave.
 I started the Instagram page later on because it was a good outlet to advertise my blog and promote myself.
 I wasn’t the only one doing this, loads of other PhD students around the world were using Instagram for personal branding and they started getting some popularity.
 I tagged along and joined the party.

 The hardest part wasn’t creating a brand, it was being consistently on top of the game!